MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

     | Password | **Provide a secure password** |
     | Public inbound ports | **None** |
     | Would you like to use an existing Windows Server license? | **Unchecked** |

+    >**NOTE**: If an info banner appears suggesting you swap to Trusted launch security type, dismiss it and keep Standard selected.
+Leave Enable Hibernation unchecked (it will appear dimmed near the Size field).
+Continue filling in.

     ![Screenshot of the create vm page.](../media/az104-lab08-create-vm.png)